Nakasendo Hiking Adventures: Your Ultimate Travel Guide for Japan’s Historic Postal Trail

 Accommodation options in Magome, Tsumago or Narai are very limited and advance booking is highly recommended

-As most accommodation options in those historic postal towns are traditional, family-owned guesthouses, you won’t find a lot of English being spoken.
+As most accommodation options in those historic postal towns are traditional, family-owned guesthouses, you won’t find much English being spoken.
 If you don’t speak Japanese, we recommend to

-• Contact inns using the email address listed on Google Maps (using Google Translate to make your booking inquiry in Japanese) and
+• If they don’t suit, browse Google Maps and contact inns using the email address listed (leveraging Google Translate to make your booking inquiry in Japanese) and

-• If all else fails, reach out to the local tourism office ([email protected]) for assistance in making a booking (this is how we secured our accommodation in Tsumago).
-Do note though that they are NOT a booking agency, so ask kindly.
+• If all else fails, contact the local tourism office (pj.en.osik.ujobfsctd@osigan) for assistance in booking (this is how we secured our accommodation in Tsumago).
+Note that they are NOT a booking agency, so please ask nicely.

-For easy reference, here are our accommodation recommendations on the Nakasendo (# where we stayed):
+For easy reference, here are our accommodation recommendations for the Nakasendo:

 What about food (and water) on the Nakasendo?

-With postal towns (and thus shops and restaurants) dotted in regular intervals, there is no need to carry more food and water than what is required for the day.
-Between Magome and Tsumago, there is also a tea house, offering freshly brewed tea and lollies free of charge (though a small donation is appreciated).
+With postal towns (and thus shops and restaurants) evenly spaced out, there is no need to carry more food and water than required for the day.
+Between Magome and Tsumago, a tea house also offers freshly brewed tea and lollies free of charge (though a small donation is appreciated).

 tea house between magome and tsumago